IamMaxim/vigilant-palm-tree/documents/interaction-states.md

 | ---- | ----- | ----- |
 | 💻   | ❔    | ❌    |

-In this state the user is passively engaged in the work, i.e. he is thinking about the problem or sketching on a paper.
+In this state the user is passively engaged in the work, i.e. they are thinking about the problem or sketching on paper.
 Due to the lack of the input, no traceable progress can be recognized.

 ### Conferencing